-- A. SOCIALISM is an economic system based on the premise that some, if not most, basic businesses should be owned by the government so that profits can be distributed among the people. - Entrepreneurs can own small businesses, but their profits are STEEPLY TAXED to pay for social programs. - Advocates of socialism acknowledge the major benefits of capitalism, but believe that WEALTH SHOULD BE MORE EVENLY DISTRIBUTED. - B. The MAJOR BENEFIT of socialism is SOCIAL EQUALITY. - Income is taken from the wealthier people and redistributed to the poorer members of the population.
+- A. SOCIALISM is an economic system based on the premise that some, if not most, basic businesses should be owned by the government so that profits can be distributed among the people. - 1.
+Entrepreneurs can own small businesses, but their profits are STEEPLY TAXED to pay for social programs. - 2.
+Advocates of socialism acknowledge the major benefits of capitalism, but believe that WEALTH SHOULD BE MORE EVENLY DISTRIBUTED. - B. The MAJOR BENEFIT of socialism is SOCIAL EQUALITY. - 1.
+Income is taken from the wealthier people and redistributed to the poorer members of the population. - 2.
+Workers in socialist countries are given free education, free health care, free child care, and more employee benefits.